Schmoho/kgx/docs/transformation_and_validation_examples.md

 When running large jobs, add the ``--stream`` flag so KGX sends each batch directly to Neo4j instead of buffering the whole graph in memory.
-Streaming uploads will create nodes and edges in the database while the command is running, making it easy to monitor progress with live Cypher queries.
+Streaming uploads limit the Neo4j sink cache to a few thousand records, keeping the Python process memory footprint bounded even for very large graphs.
+The database receives nodes and edges while the command is running, making it easy to monitor progress with live Cypher queries.

 ```bash
     kgx neo4j-upload --uri http://localhost:7474 \